Cosmo-Tech/eye/README.md

 ```shell
 python3 eye/app.py
 ```
-to get a summary of users and their roles
+to get an various screens with an overview of the platform state